100 Mile Wilderness Adventures and Outfitters–Trailside on the Historic Appalachian Trail

 - Fast flowing water can cause vertigo if you stare into the moving waters too long, so try to stay focused and keep your eyes on the opposite shoreline

 The Maine Appalachian Trail Club publishes its own Guidebook and detailed maps.
 If you are planning to hike just the 100 Mile Wilderness, then you will need to obtain Guide Maps 1-2-3.
-The Guide Maps are by far the best on the entire Appalachian Trail.
-Printed on waterproof and tear resistant paper, the Guide Maps feature topographical maps and profiles on one side and all inclusive detailed information on the other side.
+Each has maps and profiles on one side and all inclusive detailed information on the other side.
 The mile by mile data features information on water sources, shelters and campsites, road access, side trails, sectional warnings and other information necessary for the successful planning and undertaking of your intended hike.
 The map profiles are particularly helpful in planning the days itinerary since you will be able to visually see how difficult the days journey will be and how much climbing is involved.
 The Guide Maps fold up neatly and easily and can be carried in a side pocket for quick and easy reference.
 Cost is $8.00 each for the Guide Maps or $30 for the entire Guidebook (includes the 7 Guide maps for the entire Appalachian Trail in Maine).
-I sell both the Guide maps and the Guidebook at my Monson location or you can order these from this website (see Services page to order).
-For hikers planning to hike the entire Appalachian Trail from Maine to Georgia, The AT Guide by David Miller is the best and only Guide you will need.
-The profiles alone are worth the cost of the book!
-Available at www.theATguide.com
+Click to go to my Services page to order.

 Maine has an abundance of water sources along the footpath of the Appalachian Trail through Maine.
 You will not travel far without access to cold, clean water.
-Because there are so many springs along the footpath, I choose these as my main water source and drink freely from them.
-I seldom, if ever, treat my water while hiking in Maine.
-I follow two basic guidelines and I have had no ill effects over the years.
-If the water is cold and at a higher elevation, then I know I am close to the source and the chance for contamination is minimal.
-If I am in a low area or the water is warm, then I take precautions and treat the water accordingly.
+I seldom carry more than a liter of water at a time.
+Because there are so many springs along the footpath, I choose these as my main water source.
 I always treat pond or lake water and I always treat low elevation stream or river water.
 Always err on the side of caution and treat your water before drinking.
 Better to be safe, than sorry.

 Your safety is your responsibility once you begin your hike.
-Once you enter the 100 Mile Wilderness, access to civilization is limited.
+Once you enter the 100 Mile Wilderness, access out is limited.
 While the Trail does cross a number of logging roads, many of these have been “put to rest” until the next timber harvest.
 Go the wrong way on any of these roads and you’ll be wandering a long time only to find out that the direction taken actually leads nowhere.
 Rescue in the 100 Mile Wilderness is difficult.
 Get hurt and you’ll be hurting a long time.
 For all practical purposes, you are in the middle of nowhere and it’s a long ways to help.
 Don’t take chances.
 Exercise extreme caution.
 Be prepared for bad weather.
 Be prepared to wait out flooded rivers.
 Do not travel along mountain ridges during thunderstorms.
 Katahdin, Whitecap and Barren-Chairback are particularly dangerous due to the open ledges and extreme exposure.
 Cell phones are virtually useless in the 100 Mile Wilderness.
 Coverage is poor to non-existent.
-If you are seriously hurt, stay on the Trail and help will eventually come.
-The Appalachian Trail through the 100 Mile Wilderness is heavily traveled during the summer months and into late Fall.
-Someone will eventually come along and may be able to assist you or go for help.
+Texting works best with few places available for phone calls out.
+If you are seriously hurt or need to get out, stay on the Trail and contact me.
 Follow the basic survival rules.
 Stay warm.
 Stay dry.
 Assess your situations and understand your needs.
 Render first aid if necessary.
 Keep calm and stay relaxed.
 If it is raining and you are unable to setup your tent, cover yourself with the tent fly.
 You may not be in the most ideal location when you are injured, but so long as you are warm and dry, you will remain comfortable until help arrives.
-100 Mile Wilderness Adventures and Outfitters provides shuttle service into and out of the 100 Mile Wilderness.
-I will get you to a hospital if you are injured or into Bangor if you decide to leave the Trail.
+I provide shuttle services into and out of the 100 Mile Wilderness.
+I know the vast network of logging roads in the area and am available to assist you along the way.

 Avoid the water.
 Avoid high ground.
 Avoid metallic objects.
 Avoid solitary tall trees.
 Seek out clumps of trees or shrubs of uniform height.
 Get off the ledge and avoid open spaces, especially above treeline.
 Get down fast and seek shelter in low lying areas.
 Common sense prevails.
 If you hear thunder and the sky is quickly darkening, start thinking about an escape route and be aware of your surroundings.
 Plan to get to an area that is the safest your location allows as quickly as possible.
 Katahdin, Whitecap and Barren-Chairback are especially dangerous during thunderstorms due to their extreme exposure.